Compare

 AI-native configuration, not AI-as-add-on.

-Can my own Claude (or any MCP client) point at Hydra and read across support + CRM + flows in one call?
-Yes.
+Native MCP server vs no MCP server.
 Hydra's MCP server went live on 2026-04-26, hosted at hydra-mcp.vercel.app, with 57 tools across the unified support + CRM + automation + analytics graph, tenant-scoped via API keys.
-Front does not ship a first-party native MCP server as of 2026-05-06. source, source, source Front's API is REST-based — solid and documented source, but you can't point an MCP client at it directly.
+Front does not ship a first-party native MCP server as of 2026-06-17; the only Front MCP servers are community-built (e.g. zqushair/Frontapp-MCP), and Front's own developer community has an open "is anyone building one" thread. source, source Front's API is REST-based, solid and documented source, but you can't point an MCP client at Front first-party.
 If your team is already building Claude-based agents that need to read and write your customer ops graph, that gap is load-bearing.

 Migration notes

 Realistic timeline for a 5-seat team: plan on a focused weekend for data import and rule porting, 1-2 weeks of running both tools in parallel to validate, then cut over.
-I'll personally help set up the migration if you're seriously evaluating — reply or book time at hydra-help.com.
+I'll personally help set up the migration if you're seriously evaluating.
+Reply or book time at hydra-help.com.

-Stripe self-serve checkout.
-Pending — unblocks self-serve purchase of any tier.
+- Stripe self-serve checkout.
+In active development, unblocks self-serve purchase of any tier.

-Personal outbound managed agent.
-Queued behind Broadcasts.
+- Personal outbound managed agent.
+In active development, queued behind Broadcasts.

 Frequently asked questions